Why the feck is Mrs Brown's Boys so popular?

 So what’s the secret to Mrs Brown’s Boys’ immunity to critical vituperation?
 “I don’t have a f***ing clue,” said O’Carroll in 2013 – but by the time the show was voted the best sitcom of the century by 14,000 Radio Times readers, he had a theory.
 “There is an audience out there that comedy forgot,” he said.
 “Somebody at the BBC read in a magazine that comedy is the new rock’n’roll, and they actually believed that, and started pitching it only to the 18 to 25-year-old market.
 That Are You Being Served? audience has been left behind.
 Us winning this award proves that.”

-Enjoy unlimited access to 70 million ad-free songs and podcasts with Amazon Music Sign up now for a 30-day free trial
+Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trial

 He had a point.
 The audience appreciation score for Mrs Brown’s Boys, according to former BBC Director Danny Cohen, “is the highest we’ve had in comedy for many, many years” – in large part because it tapped into an audience that had started to feel ignored.
 Post-2000, offbeat series like The Thick of It, The Office, Green Wing, Spaced and Peep Show began to dominate.
 Of the few mainstream sitcoms that made it through, most of them – Outnumbered, Miranda, My Family – revolved around decidedly middle class, usually London-based characters.